Djokovic beats Nadal record to reach Paris quarters

 During that game came the only real bit of theatre.

-Djokovic was booed by the French fans for a rather innocuous gesture of frustration following a Varillas winner for 30-40, thriving off the energy to deny the Peruvian and then, with a smile on his face, cupping his ear with his hand at the crowd.
+Djokovic was booed by the French fans for a rather innocuous gesture of frustration following a Varillas winner for 30-40, thriving on the energy to deny the Peruvian and then, with a smile on his face, cupping his ear with his hand at the crowd.

 Varillas, ranked 94th in the world, almost quit the sport in 2016 to return to university full-time and the decision not to retire has paid dividends with his best run at a major.